sumantphegde/e-buy/README.md

 2. Make sure Node.js is installed.
 3. Open command prompt and navigate till the project path.
 4. Run "npm install" command in the command prompt.
 It will install all the node_modules required to run the server.
+5. Run "npm install -g @angular/cli" to install angular cli.
-5. Run `ng serve` for a dev server.
+6. Run `ng serve` for a dev server.
-6. Navigate to `http://localhost:4200/` in the browser
+7. Navigate to `http://localhost:4200/` in the browser